agnesbogdan/dsa-2021-g3/30413/Agnes Bogdan/Lab07/README.md

-# Lab X
+# Lab 07

-> Edit this file and describe in a few words what you've done in this lab.
+I looked over the linked lists (lab 2 - lab 3) and the binary trees, studied the programs, exercised a little, tried to understand what I did not before.